featheredtoast/satisfactory-monitoring/README.md

 # Ficsit Remote Monitoring Companion Bundle

-A docker-compose for getting Satisfactory dashboards and alerting.
+A docker compose setup for Ficsit Remote Monitoring and alerting.
+Requires [FicsitRemoteMonitoring](https://ficsit.app/mod/FicsitRemoteMonitoring) plugin.
+With FicsitRemoteMonitoring plugin, make sure you boot the http server `/frmweb start` in game or autostart the webserver.

 Configured to view dashboards and alerts including:

-Production overview
+## Production overview
 ![production overview](resources/global-production.png)

 View global production stats - current vs max production, and production/consumption per item, over time.

 View overconsumption/underproduction alerts so your factories can stay efficient.

-Power grid
+## Power grid
 ![power-grid](resources/power.png)

 Overview of power and battery, as well as a map of what locations the power grid is serving.

 View power alerts so you are alerted of power problems before any circuits trip.

-Drones
+## Drones
 ![drones](resources/drones.png)

 View drone paths, round trip times, and battery consumption rates.

-Trains
+## Trains
 ![trains](resources/trains.png)

 View train paths, timetables, round trip times, and station travel times.
 Timeseries allows you to view how changes to tracks or added trains affect station travel times.

-Trucks
+## Trucks
 ![trucks](resources/trucks.png)

 View truck paths, round trip times, and fuel consumption.

-Drop pod locations
+## Drop pod locations
 ![droppods](resources/drop-pods.png)

 View drop pod locations of opened vs unopened drop pods, using a map that updates in real time.

-Factory Production
+## Factory Production
 ![factory-production](resources/factory-production.png)

 Inspect a square grid subsection of production buildings.
 Allows you to inspect the group's production vs consumption rates.

-Storage
+## Storage
 ![storage](resources/storage.png)

 Search for items in containers on the map.

-Discord alerts
+## Discord alerts
 ![discord alert](resources/satisfactory-alert.png)

 Discord alerting for tripped grids.

-Docker compose setup for Ficsit Remote Monitoring and alerting.
-Requires [FicsitRemoteMonitoring](https://ficsit.app/mod/FicsitRemoteMonitoring) plugin.
-With FicsitRemoteMonitoring plugin, make sure you boot the http server `/frmweb start` in game or autostart the webserver.

 ## Env Vars